haotian19/Exploring-environmental-biodiversity-relationships-in-abyssal-polymetallic-nodule-fields/README.md

-# Exploring environmental‑biodiversity relationships in abyssal polymetallic nodule fields using eDNA metabarcoding and interpretable machine learning
+# Exploring environmental‑biodiversity relationships in polymetallic nodule fields using eDNA metabarcoding and interpretable machine learning

 This repository contains the complete code and data for the manuscript:

-> **"Exploring environmental‑biodiversity relationships in abyssal polymetallic nodule fields using eDNA metabarcoding and interpretable machine learning"**
+> **"Exploring environmental‑biodiversity relationships in polymetallic nodule fields using eDNA metabarcoding and interpretable machine learning"**

 We combine eDNA metabarcoding of benthic foraminifera with high‑dimensional environmental data (sediment grain‑size, major/trace elements, organic matter, bathymetry) and apply interpretable machine learning (linear models, ridge, random forest, XGBoost, LightGBM, GAM) to predict biodiversity metrics and quantify the influence of environmental drivers.